laxmiii15/laxmiii15/README.md

-If it runs smoothly, scales well, and doesn’t crash — that’s my kind of work.
+⭐️If it runs smoothly, scales well, and doesn’t crash — that’s my kind of work.